The Quantum Steeplechase: Bosonized version of the N-point Green's functions

 \section{Bosonized version of the N-point Green's functions}

 Just as the density may be harmonically analysed, the field may also be harmonically analysed so that $ \psi(x) = e^{i k_F x } \mbox{ }\psi_R(x) + e^{-i k_F x } \mbox{ }\psi_L(x) $.
+Bosonization involves inverting the defining formulas for current and number densities viz. $ j(x) = Im[\psi^{\dagger}(x)\partial_x\psi(x)] $ and $ \rho(x) = \psi^{\dagger}(x)\psi(x) $ and rewriting $ \psi(x) $ in terms of $ j $ and $ \rho $.
+Then the continuity equation $ \partial_t \rho + \partial_x j = 0 $ is invoked to write $ \psi(x) $ purely as a (non-local) function of $ \rho $ and $ \partial_t \rho $.
+It follows therefore, that the the N-point function is some combination of the correlations of the density field with itself.
+Bosonization may be thought of as the ``inverse of Wick's theorem".
+While Wick's theorem - which is valid only for systems with no mutual interactions - seeks to express higher order correlations in terms of lower order ones, bosonization seeks to express the single particle Green function in terms of the higher order density-density correlations.
 The inversion of the defining relation between current and densities in the standard bosonization scheme that goes by the name g-ology (see the book by Giamarchi \cite{giamarchi2004quantum}) yields the following relation between $ \psi_{\nu}(x,\sigma,t) $ (where $ \nu = R(+1) \mbox{ }or\mbox{ } L(-1) )$ and the slowly varying part of the density (this is a mnemonic for generating the N-point functions),

 with the local phase given by the formula,